Jorge Soler Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox's 4.69 team ERA ranks 24th among all MLB pitching staffs.
+- The White Sox's 4.63 team ERA ranks 23rd across all league pitching staffs.

-- White Sox pitchers combine to allow the second-most home runs in baseball (89 total, 1.4 per game).
+- White Sox pitchers combine to allow the third-most home runs in baseball (90 total, 1.4 per game).

-- Cease makes the start for the White Sox, his 14th of the season.
-He is 3-3 with a 4.63 ERA and 74 strikeouts in 68 2/3 innings pitched.
+- Kopech (3-5) takes the mound for the White Sox in his 13th start of the season.
+He's put together a 4.33 ERA in 68 2/3 innings pitched, with 79 strikeouts.

-- In his most recent appearance on Saturday against the Detroit Tigers, the righty threw 5 1/3 innings, allowing one earned run while surrendering two hits.
+- In his last time out on Sunday, the righty tossed seven innings against the Detroit Tigers, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.